MitMaro/git-interactive-rebase-tool/README.md

 `255, 255, 255` resulting in white and `0,0,0` resulting in black.
 A value of `-1` or `transparent` can be used to use the default terminal color.

+#### Configuring External Editor

+The external editor action will first attempt to start the editor defined by the [Git configuration "core.editor"][git-core-editor], followed by the `VISUAL` and `EDITOR` environment variables.
+Finally, if neither is set the external editor defaults to using `vi`.

+The `%` character in the value will be replaced with the git rebase todo file.
+If the `%` character is not found, then the git rebase todo file will be provided as the last argument.

 ## Development

 ### Install Rust